Code-Institute-Submissions/stream1project-2/README.md

 ## Testing

 Manual testing was carried out throught the creating of this projects ensuring all links and pathways worked correctly.
-The final version was tested across a range of browsers and mobiletest.me was used to test the site is responsive.
+The final version was tested across a range of browsers and http://mobiletest.me/ was used to test the site is responsive.

 ## Deployment